-(i) Serigraphy 30 cm x 20 cm. (ii) Lithography 30 cm x 20 cm.
+(i) Serigraphy 30 cm x 20cm.

+(ii) Lithography 30 cm x 20cm.

-(iii) Etching & engraving 30 cm x 20 cm.
+(iii) Etching & engraving 30 cm x 20cm.

-3. Instructions to decide the subjects for Graphic - Composition:
+Instructions to decide the subjects for Graphic -Composition:

-1. The external and internal examiners jointly are to select/decide five subjects suitable for GraphicComposition (print-making).

-2. Each subject should be so designed that the candidate may get a clear-cut idea of the subject, however, any candidate can perceive a subject in his/her own way but graphic quality must be maintained in the composition.

-3. The examiners are free to select/decide the subjects, but these should be according to the standard of class XII and environment of the school/candidates.
+- 1. The external and internal examiners jointly are to select/decide five subjects suitable for Graphic Composition(print-making). - 2.
+Each subject should be so designed that the candidate may get a clear-cut idea of the subject however, any candidate can perceive a subject in his/her own way but graphic quality must be maintained in the composition. - 3.
+The examiners are free to select/decide the subjects, but these should be according to the standard of class XII and environment of the school/candidates.